 How DNA Sequencing Works

-The process of DNA sequencing involves several critical steps that enable scientists to read the genetic material of an organism.
-Each stage is essential for maintaining quality and reliability throughout the sequencing workflow.
+The process of DNA sequencing involves several critical steps that enable scientists to accurately read and interpret the genetic material of an organism.
+Each stage—from sample preparation and DNA extraction to library construction, sequencing, and data analysis—is carefully designed to ensure quality, reliability, and reproducibility.

 Sample Preparation